peterjcaulfield/cooking/fundamentals/salt.md

 ## How to Salt

-- Allow salt to disolve.
+- Allow salt to dissolve.
 Taste.
 Adjust.
 - Water should taste like sea water.
 2% salinity.
 Taste the water.

 ## How It Works